FranzGotthardt/DistBuilder/README.md

 # DistBuilderV2.sh
 ##### Created by Franz Gotthardt
+##### GNU Licensed

-This is the second iteration of the DistBuilder.sh script, the intention was to give a foolproof approach to building distributions in the local git repository, entered after "path=".
+This is the second iteration of the DistBuilder.sh script, the intention was a foolproof approach to building distributions in the local git repository, which has to be entered after "path=".

 The Script will ask you for every required information and has several ways to handle wrong input.

 After the required input has been entered, the script will build the Distribution and create a folder hierarchy in the path entered after "ext="

 # Properties

-* Adjust path to your build destination (dap folder)
+* Adjust path to your build destination (Git Repository)
 * Adjust ext to your desired destination for the hierarchy

 # How To Use